telerik/ajax-docs/knowledge-base/grid-hide-single-group-footer.md

 ---
 title: Hide footer of groups with one item
-description: Follow along to learn how to hide footer of groups with one item RadGrid.
+description: Follow along to learn how to hide footer of groups with one item in RadGrid.
 type: how-to
 page_title: Hide footer of groups with one item
 slug: grid-hide-single-group-footer